flatpak/xdg-desktop-portal/README.md

 xdg-desktop-portal depends on GLib and Flatpak.
 To build the documentation, you will need xmlto and the docbook stylesheets.
-For more instructions, please read [CONTRIBUTING.md][contributing].
+For more instructions, please read [the contribution guidelines](https://flatpak.github.io/xdg-desktop-portal/docs/contributing.html).

 ## Using Portals